Join the RHS today and support our charitable work

 Join the RHS today and support our charity

-The caterpillar like larval stage of aruncus sawfly can completely defoliate goat's beard (Aruncus dioicus) in spring and summer.
+The caterpillar like larval stage of aruncus sawfly can defoliate goat's beard (Aruncus dioicus) in spring and summer.

 Aruncus sawfly (Nematus spiraeae) on goatsbeard (Aruncus dioicus)